threefoldfoundation/www_threefold_io/content/about/index.md

 <br>

-We are at the start of a journey to millions of nodes and will soon launch the fourth generation the ThreeFold Grid.
+We are at the start of a journey to millions of nodes and will soon launch the fourth generation of the ThreeFold Grid.
-For this, a token called INCA will been created.
+For this, a token called $INCA will been created.